SowmithBachu/ResuFolio/README.md

 - Right panel: Live portfolio preview
 - Changes sync automatically and appear instantly

+### UI Customization & Download
+- Separate `/customize/[id]` workspace for drag-and-drop UI elements
+- Edit the content of each custom element (steps, timelines, stats, achievements, progress bars)
+- Download a fully self-contained HTML file with dark/light mode toggle

 ### Shareable Portfolio
-- Each portfolio gets a unique ID
+- Each portfolio gets a unique ID stored in Supabase
 - Shareable URL format: `/portfolio/[unique-id]`
+- Share links built from `NEXT_PUBLIC_APP_BASE_URL` in production (fallback to browser origin in development)
-- Publicly accessible (read-only)
+- Publicly accessible (read-only) with a download button
-- No login required for viewers

 ## 📝 Notes

 - The application processes PDFs by converting them to images and sending them to Gemini for OCR and structured extraction
 - Ensure your PDFs are clear and readable for best parsing results
-- Portfolio data is stored in browser localStorage (client-side only)
+- Portfolio data is persisted in **Supabase** (per authenticated user) with **localStorage** as a fallback/cache
 - The Gemini API key is required for the application to function
-- All editing happens client-side with real-time preview
+- All editing and UI customization happen client-side with real-time preview; saving and sharing use API routes backed by Supabase

 ## 🔮 Future Enhancements

-- Database integration for persistent storage
-- User authentication and accounts
 - Payment integration for premium features
 - Custom domain support
 - Analytics dashboard
 - Multiple portfolio templates
-- Export portfolio as static site

 ## 📄 License